 Know Where The Compression Stroke Is

-Motorcycles can be started while being straddled, but that takes experience.
-Put the bike on the stand, balance yourself with your left foot on the left foot-peg, and kick with your right foot.
-This kicking angle requires less effort.
 For high-compression, big-displacement engines, you'll need to get more power into the kick.
 Try standing to the right of the bike using your left foot to kick.
 If you don't weigh much, it gives you better leverage to kick down with.
-When I was a teenager, this technique helped me to kick-start bikes that were bigger than I was.
+When I was a teenager, this was the technique that helped me kick-start bikes that were bigger than I was!

-Gerard from Rolling Thunder Cycles suggests resting your left knee up on the seat while kicking the bike over.
-He explains that this places all the weight from your left side "above the action", and if the engine were to kick back you'd be more likely to be shoved upward instead of hyper-extending your right knee.
+You can also try resting your left knee up on the seat while kicking the bike over.
+This places all the weight from your left side "above the action", and if the engine were to kick back, you'd be more likely to be shoved upward instead of hyper-extending your right knee.

 Keep The Bike In Tune